inBeat/inbeat-website/content/top-influencers/tiktok/health/india/_index.md

 ---
-title: Top 10 Health TikTok Influencers In India in 2023
+title: Top 10 Health TikTok Influencers In India In 2023
 description: >-
   Find top health TikTok influencers in India in 2023.
-Most popular hashtags: #duet #foryou #tiktok #foryoupage.
+Most popular hashtags: #foryou #duet #tiktok #foryoupage.
 platform: TikTok
-hits: 808
+hits: 780
-text_top: See the best TikTok influencers on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our database has 808 TikTok influencers like this in India for you to collaborate.
+text_bottom: inBeat aggregates 780 TikTok influencers like this in India for you to connect with.
 profiles:
-  - username: "sanjeep15sharam"
-    fullname: >-
-      Sanjeep❤️Sharma🇮🇳
-    bio: >-
-      from darjeeling 🇮🇳❤️🙏 be happy 89217 😘 stay happy & healthy 99903
-    location: "India"
-    followers: 5616
-    engagement: 4633
-    commentsToLikes: 0.033983
-    id: ckae5pm8g8kyu0i786bwerwxc
-    verified: false
-    hashtags: "#nepal, #duet, #foryou, #indian"
   - username: "boxer_chori45"
     fullname: >-
       💯🥊 Boxer 🔥